ziplab/LIT/README.md

-In our [paper](https://arxiv.org/abs/2105.14217), we present a novel Less attention vIsion Transformer (LIT), building upon the fact that convolutions, fully-connected (FC) layers, and self-attentions have almost equivalent mathematical expressions for processing image patch sequences.
+In our [paper](https://arxiv.org/abs/2105.14217), we present a novel Less attention vIsion Transformer (LIT), building upon the fact that the early self-attention layers in Transformers still focus on local patterns and bring minor benefits in recent hierarchical vision Transformers.
 LIT uses pure multi-layer perceptrons (MLPs) to encode rich local patterns in the early stages while applying self-attention modules to capture longer dependencies in deeper layers.
 Moreover, we further propose a learned deformable token merging module to adaptively fuse informative patches in a non-uniform manner.

 If you use this code for a paper please cite:

 ```
-@article{pan2021less,
+@inproceedings{pan2022litv1,
   title={Less is More: Pay Less Attention in Vision Transformers},
   author={Pan, Zizheng and Zhuang, Bohan and He, Haoyu and Liu, Jing and Cai, Jianfei},
-  journal={arXiv preprint arXiv:2105.14217},
-  year={2021}
+  booktitle = {AAAI},
+  year={2022}
 }
 ```

 ## Updates

+- **19/06/2022.** We introduce [LITv2](https://arxiv.org/abs/2205.13213), a faster and better Vision Transformer with a novel efficient HiLo attention.
+Code and pretrained weights have also been released [here](https://github.com/ziplab/LITv2).

-- 10/03/2022: Add visualisation code for attention maps in Figure 3.
+- **10/03/2022.** Add visualisation code for attention maps in Figure 3.
 Please refer to [here](https://github.com/zhuang-group/LIT#attention-map-visualisation).

 ## Usage